Alfresco/docs-alfresco/media-management/latest/config/index.md

     |`video.thumbnail.storyboardMaxElements=`|Maximum number of video thumbnails.
 Default is 30 elements.|
     |`system.videoProxy.definition.default. timeoutMs=`|Maximum time for a video proxy to complete.
 Parameter is used by the `h264-720` proxy.
 Default is 64800000 milliseconds (18 hours).|

-    You can also set where you want each of your transformations to take place; locally, with the remote content services node, or with a remote transformer like Elastic Transcoder, and in what order the transformations should be attempted.
+    You can also set where you want each of your transformations to take place: locally, with the remote content services node, or with a remote transformer like Elastic Transcoder, and in what order the transformations should be attempted.
 The default settings are appropriate for most configurations.

-    The full list of remote properties, with their default values, that you can override in your alfresco-global.properties file is as follows:
+    The full list of remote properties, with their default values, that you can override in your `alfresco-global.properties` file is as follows:

-    ``` xml
+    ```xml
     # mimetypes ffmpeg can be made to support, but support not present in many environments
     content.transformer.Ffmpeg.extensions.3gp.*.supported=false
     content.transformer.Ffmpeg.extensions.3g2.*.supported=false